 Delicious Flourless Chocolate Chip Cookies made with only 6 healthy ingredients, plus lots of chocolate chips and no flour, peanut butter, butter or oil.
-Gooey and chewy inside and super quick and easy to make.
-Plus, this recipe is gluten-free, dairy-free, and Paleo with also a Keto and Vegan eggless option.
+Gooey and chewy inside and VERY quick and easy to make.
+Plus, this recipe is gluten-free, dairy-free, and Paleo also including a Keto and Vegan eggless option.

 6 reasons to make these cookies